Cloud-webApp/Cloudv1_webapp/README.md

 # Web-App

-This web application provides a platform for managing Assignments by different Users.
+This web application provides a platform for managing assignments by different users.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - Node.js installed
-- Postgres database set up
+- PostgreSQL database set up
 - Clone this repository

 ## Build and Deploy